CiscoTestAutomation/genietelemetry/docs/plugins.rst

                             # mandatory.
 Any additional key/values are
                             # used as arguments to the plugin class
                             # constructor.

-          enabled: True           # flag marking it as "enabled"
-                                  # set to False to disable a plugin

           module: module.where.plugin.is.defined      # module path where this
                                                       # plugin can be imported